tbmatuka/gowebhookexec/README.md

 ## Restarting services

 If you have an unreliable service that you can't fix and your only option is to restart it when it fails, you can use a webhook to restart it.
 You could set up an external monitoring service to restart it automatically or give the link to someone who doesn't have permissions to access the server but can be trusted to restart the service.

+## Running tasks on a docker hosts from a container

+Sometimes you need to trigger commands on your docker/VM host from inside the container.
+You could even have a container provide its own config or config template (for example if you have a HTTP proxy running on the host in front of your containers).